Gaining & Sustaining Competitive Advantage

 With the aid of powerful analytics, enterprises re-discovered that existing customer retention and enhancement was comparatively far more profitable than pure new customer acquisition, and that marginal improvements in revenue production had dramatically more positive impact on profitability than expense reductions.

-The re-emergence of CRM—which thrived in key industries in the late 90’s and early 00’s—motivated the development and distribution of a wide range of software-based process automation tools for sales force management, contact management, customer service, marketing automation, data warehousing and related analytical business intelligence capabilities, and call/contact center administration: all under the universal moniker of “CRM”.
+The re-emergence of CRM—which thrived in key industries in the late 90’s and early 00’s—motivated the development and distribution of a wide range of software-based process automation tools for sales force management, contact management, customer service, marketing automation, customer experience, data warehousing and related analytical business intelligence capabilities, and call/contact center administration: all under the universal moniker of “CRM”.

-Between 2000-2007, analysts reported low satisfaction and implementation success rates for CRM.
+Before the Great Recession of a decade ago, analysts reported low satisfaction and implementation success rates for CRM.
 InfoWorld had a cover story “CRM Runs Amok: All They Wanted Was Customer Satisfaction…What They Wrought Brought Them To Their Knees”.
 For many organizations, even though direct ROIs have improved in recent years because of lower-costs of ownership (cheaper, faster software, smarter deployments), the real-world outcomes of CRM continue to fall below expectations.
 Why?

 The answer is that the core of the problem is not What CRM is, or how its automation has been deployed, but How it has been implemented.